Smartphones Are Great, But Have You Ever Held A Pink Motorola RAZR?

 In 1999, the very first Blackberry device hit the market, too — but it was an email pager.
 The first Blackberry phone was released a couple of years later.
 2001 saw the first Bluetooth-enabled phone hit the market, a model made by Ericsson.
 Meanwhile, Apple-lovers had to wait until 2007 to get their hands on the first iPhone.

-What is striking about all this now, to me, is the variety, the sheer number of options.
-Back then, phones were made by a host of different companies.
-Besides the ones mentioned above, there were also models by T-Mobile, LG and HTC.

 The phones all looked different, too.
-There were flip phones and “candybar” phones and later, sliding flip phones.
-The first phone with an internal (vs. external) antenna was produced by a Danish company called Hagenuk in 1994, but even after that, plenty of popular phones continued to use external antennas, which became style points on their own.
+There were flip phones and “candybar” phones and later, sliding flip phones (like the Sidekick).
+The first phone with an internal (vs. external) antenna was produced by a Danish company called Hagenuk in 1994, but even after that, plenty of popular cells continued to use external antennas, which became style points on their own.
 Some were tiny nubs; others were retractable.
 There were QWERTY keyboard phones, and phones that came in all different colours, or even bedazzled; because most didn’t yet require cases, you could really show these features off.

 Sometimes, fashion designers put out phones, like the LG Prada, one of the first phones with a touch screen, beating the inaugural iPhone by a month.
 Armani, Baby Phat, and Versace all released phones with various companies, too.